Etale cohomology, purity and formality with torsion coefficients: Tate modules

 \begin{rem} The name Tate module comes from the fact that those objects are constructed from the Tate twists $\F_\l(n)$ defined below.
 Tate modules in our sense have little to do with the Tate module of an abelian variety.
 We hope that this does not lead to any confusion. \end{rem}

-In practice, we will drop the mention of $q$ and just say Weil module and Tate module respectively.
-Denote by $\WMod$ (resp. $\TMod$) the category of Weil (resp.
-Tate) modules.
-Morphisms in these categories are given by morphisms of modules that commute with the given automorphisms.
+In practice, we will drop the mention of $q$ and just say Tate module.
+Denote by $\TMod$ the category of Tate modules.
+Morphisms in these categories are given by morphisms of $\F_\l[\varphi]$-modules.

-\begin{example} For $n$ any integer, we denote by $\Q_\l(n)$ the one dimensional $\Q_\l$-vector space equipped with the automorphism $q^n\id$.
-Similarly we denote by $\F_\l(n)$ the one-dimensional $\F_\l$-vector space equipped with the automorphism $q^n\id$.
-Then $\Q_\l(n)$ is a Weil module of pure weight $2n$ and $\F_\l(n)$ is a Tate module of pure weight $n$. \end{example}
+\begin{example} We denote by $\F_\l(n)$ the one-dimensional $\F_\l$-vector space equipped with the automorphism $\varphi=q^n\id$.
+Then $\F_\l(n)$ is a Tate module of pure weight $n$. \end{example}

-\begin{rem} As shown in the previous example the two notions of weight differ by a factor of $2$.
-We could have instead made the two conventions compatible but then the underlying graded vector space of a Tate module constructed in Proposition \ref{splittingFrobT} would have been concentrated in even degrees. \end{rem}